Denver Nuggets: 1967: Franchise founding

-1969–1976: ABA years
+1967–1976: ABA years

 Playing at the Denver Auditorium Arena, the Rockets had early successes on the court, developing a strong fan base along the way.
 However, the team had a history of early playoff exits and only once played in the ABA championship series.

-Early, Denver had a solid lineup led by Byron Beck and Larry Jones, then later by Beck and Ralph Simpson.
+Early on, Denver had a solid lineup led by Byron Beck and Larry Jones, then later by Beck and Ralph Simpson.
 Lonnie Wright of the American Football League's Denver Broncos signed with the Rockets during that first season and became the first player to play professional football and basketball in the same season.
 Wright played four seasons with Denver.
 Controversial rookie Spencer Haywood joined the team for the 1969–70 season.
-Haywood was one of the first players to turn pro before graduating from college, and the NBA initially refused to let him play in the league.
+Haywood was one of the first players to turn professional before graduating from college, and the NBA initially refused to let him play in the league due to his status at the time.
 Haywood averaged nearly 30 points and 19.5 rebounds per game in his only ABA season, being named ABA MVP, ABA rookie of the year, as well as the All-Star Game MVP.
 The team finished 51–33, winning their division, before exiting the playoffs in the 2nd round.

-Just before the start of the 1970–71 season, Haywood signed with the Seattle SuperSonics, jumping to the NBA.
+Just before the start of the 1970–71 season, Haywood signed with the Seattle SuperSonics, jumping to the NBA and later resulting in the Haywood v.
+National Basketball Association case that allowed for both NBA and ABA teams to draft collegiate underclassmen (and later, high school players) going forward.
 The team tumbled to a 30–54 record and attendance suffered.